stolostron/multicluster-global-hub/demos/single_desktop/README.md

 [The script](script.md).

-To run the commands of the demo as as shell script, run the the shell script below **in this directory**..
+To run the commands of the demo as as shell script, run the the shell script below **in this directory**.
 The shell script uses [demo-magic](https://github.com/paxtonhare/demo-magic), you need to press Enter to run commands one by one.
 The redirection of the standard error stream to `/dev/null` is required to suppress